Radiergummi/wander/README.md

 ======
 > A modern, lightweight, fast and type-safe HTTP client for PHP 7.4

-> **Note:** I'm still actively working on Wander, and it's barely working right now.
-Help out if you'd like to, but don't use it yet.
+> **Note:** I'm still actively working on Wander.
+Help out if you'd like to, but I'd advise against using it yet.

 Introduction
 ------------